-The angst of the disciples, as well as the questions above are addressed in 11.9.
+The angst of the disciples, as well as the questions above, are addressed in 11.9.
 Jesus responds to the disciples with spiritual insight, for he speaks about walking in the light so that the feet may not stumble, and he finishes by saying, “But if one walks in the night, he stumbles, because the light is not in him (10).”
-Jesus has received his guidance, and by the light within him he walks through the night of this world– he has captured the vision (Jn.
+Jesus has received his guidance, and by the light, within him, he walks through the night of this world– he has captured the vision (Jn.
 16.33).
 The light is within him and thus guides his footsteps.
 The working-mind would have rushed immediately to the side of Lazarus, and Jesus would have healed him just so.
 Yet, that is not what the spirit witnessed to him.
-In the midst of such crisis Jesus remains calm, but quietly assertive, and then leads them toward Bethany.
+In the midst of such a crisis, Jesus remains calm but quietly assertive and then leads them toward Bethany.

-Then Martha testifies to her continued faith in not just what Jesus can do, but also alludes to Jesus in his person, (22) “But even now I know that whatever you ask of God, God will give you.”
+Then Martha testifies to her continued faith is not just what Jesus can do, but also alludes to Jesus in his person, (22) “But even now I know that whatever you ask of God, God will give you.”
 Mary and Martha, and in the midst of great trial, begin with the working-mind, unbelieving, uncomprehending as to why Jesus did not hurry to Lazarus’ side.
 To Martha’s favor, and when she recovers herself, she begins to respond to the greater understanding, the higher reality of life.
 By her statements and by her conviction, she parts the veil between the physical and the spiritual.
-In this case the bridge is built by faith, and through faith her understanding and sanctified nature is revealed.
-She also affirms it by speech, and makes her statement openly known.
+In this case, the bridge is built by faith, and through faith, her understanding and sanctified nature are revealed.
+She also affirms it by speech and makes her statement openly known.

 “Where have you laid him,” Jesus says.
 Throughout these difficult incidents Jesus remains sure, he does not lose himself in the midst of circumstance.
 He allows for the “glory of God,” and “that the Son of God may be glorified through it (4).”
 The teaching message is that each person may also be glorified through a difficult set of circumstances, but that as they do so they remain spiritually cognizant to the other side of the veil.
 The basic principles, which is to look beyond circumstance and to rend the veil, to see with spiritual eyes, both reflect the awakened spirit and the teaching of the Way.
 The glory of God that runs through the spirit and unto each person now becomes prominent.
 From beginning to end Jesus reflects this godly reality and remains steady, sure and settled in the spirit.